kevanoullio/portfolio-manager/DESIGN.md

 conn.close()
 ```

-In this example, we use the `executescript()` method of the `cursor` object to execute the SQL statements from the `schema.sql` file.
+In this example, the `executescript()` method of the `cursor` object is used to execute the SQL statements from the `schema.sql` file.
 The `commit()` method is used to save the changes, and the `close()` method is used to close the connection to the database.

-You can place this code in your setup or initialization process to create the required tables and their structures in the database.
-Make sure to adjust the database connection details (`mydatabase.db`) and the file path of the `schema.sql` file according to your specific setup.
+This is just an example but is not the exact code that is used in the application.

 # Template Folder